The long-haul truck of the future.

 There is a revolution taking place, but at a relaxed pace.
 Calmly and safely, the Mercedes-Benz Future Truck 2025 rolls down the highway at 85 km/h.
 The tractor and trailer brake and accelerate with precision, riding in the middle of the right-hand lane in flowing traffic.
 This scene, however, is anything but routine.
 Though the driver is seated behind the wheel, he is staring at a tablet computer, planning his next trip and then checking the condition of the freight stored on smart pallets in the semitrailer.

-The truck is being driven by an automated system called Highway Pilot.
+The truck is being driven by an automated system called Active Drive Assist.
 The human does the thinking and leaves the driving to the computer.

 „Vehicle to Vehicle Communication“.

 The near-standard study of an autonomously driven truck demonstrates that the vehicle can also handle special situations without a hitch: The truck automatically pulls into the left-hand lane to allow sufficient room to pass a car broken down on the side of the road.
 The truck and trailer then pull over to the right a little to allow room for an emergency vehicle approaching from the rear, which announced its presence by exchanging data with the truck.

 Especially among smaller vehicles, this process goes by the name of “car-to-car communication” (C2C), but the umbrella term used is vehicle-to-vehicle communication (V2V).